-The Water Catchment Partnership is a working partnership established from representatives from Ulster Farmers Union, Northern Ireland Water, Northern Ireland Environment Agency, to Department of Agriculture, Environment and Rural Affairs, College of Agriculture, Food and Rural Enterprise and the Voluntary Initiative.
+The Water Catchment Partnership is a working partnership established from representatives from Ulster Farmers Union, Northern Ireland Water, Northern Ireland Environment Agency, Department of Agriculture and Rural Development, College of Agriculture, Food and Rural Enterprise and the Voluntary Initiative.
 Our aim is to deliver one message incorporating the ethos from all organisations to effectively tackle the problem of pesticides in the water environment; particularly in Drinking Water areas.

 What's the Problem?